JuliaGNSS/KalmanFilters.jl/README.md

 The distinction between the different Kalman-Filters is made by the input types:
 If the model is defined by a matrix, the linear Kalman-Filter will be used.
 If the model is defined by a function or a [functor](https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects) (in case you need to pass additional information), the implementation will assume, that the model is non-linear, and will, therefore, use the Unscented-Kalman-Filter.
 If you’d like to augment the noise covariance, you will have to wrap the noise covariance by the `Augment` type.
+It is also possible to use the Extended Kalman Filter by providing the predicted state and measurement vector alongside the Jacobians of the process and measurement model accordingly.

 ### Linear case
 The linear Kalman Filter will be applied if you pass the process model `F` or the measurement model `H` as matrices to the functions `time_update` or `measurement_update` respectively.